provectus/internship/dataeng/README.md

 2. Try to find image for the same user.
 3. Combine data from CSV and image path
 4. Update processed_data/output.csv CSV file and add new data.
 Important we can update data for previously processed user.
-In output CSV and DB we should not to duplicate records.
+In output CSV and DB we should not duplicate records.
 Output CSV file format: user_id, first_name, last_name, birthts, img_path

 ## Task

-Implement script to process files in src_data folder.
+Implement a script to process files from the `src_data` folder.

 ## Results delivery format